Research scientist at EPFL, Member of the European Lab for Learning and Intelligent Systems.

 Education and Work

-- since December 2016 research scientist at the Machine Learning and Optimization Laboratory at EPFL.
+- From Dec 1 2016 to Nov 30 2021, research scientist at EPFL, hosted by Prof. Martin Jaggi, Machine Learning and Optimization Laboratory (MLO).

-- From Nov 1 2014 to Okt, 31, 2016, I worked with Prof. Yurii Nesterov and Prof. François Glineur at the Center for Operations Research and Econometrics (CORE).
-I was also member of the Institute of Information and Communication Technologies, Electronics and Applied Mathematics (ICTEAM).
+- From Nov 1 2014 to Oct 31 2016, I worked with Prof. Yurii Nesterov and Prof. François Glineur at the Center for Operations Research and Econometrics (CORE) and the ICTEAM.

 - From Sep 2005 to Mar 2010 I did my Bachelor and Master in Mathematics at ETH Zurich.